Before you start

 TLS Termination Proxy | The local proxy terminates the connection with TLS, enabling the connection with the remote server to be TLS encrypted. | ||

-Audit | The gateway stores and audits the queries being issued by the client | ||
+Audit | The gateway stores and audits the queries being issued by the client. | ||

-Data Masking (Google DLP) | A policy can be enabled to mask sensitive fields dynamically when performing queries in the logs. | ||
+Data Masking (Google DLP) | A policy can be enabled to mask sensitive fields dynamically when performing queries in the database. | ||

-Data Masking (MS Presidio DLP) | A policy can be enabled to mask sensitive fields dynamically when performing queries in the logs. | ||
+Data Masking (MS Presidio) | A policy can be enabled to mask sensitive fields dynamically when performing queries in the database. | ||

-Credentials Offload | The user authenticates via SSO instead of using the service credentials. | ||
+Credentials Offload | The user authenticates via SSO instead of using database credentials. | ||

-Interactive Access | Interactive access is available when using an IDE or connecting via a terminal for log analysis exploration. |
+Interactive Access | Interactive access is available when using an IDE or connecting via a terminal to perform analysis exploration. |

 Name | Type | Required | Description |